Tapu Lele Raid Guide – Best Counters, Weakness, CP & Strategy

 Charged Moves Psyshock, Future Sight, Focus Blast, Moonblast

-Elite Moves Nature's Madness
+Elite Move Nature's Madness

-Dangerous Moves
+Most Dangerous Raid Moves

 Dangerous Moves Table

-Move Type Why It’s Dangerous Counters Affected
+Move Type Why It’s Dangerous Affected Counters

-Moonblast Fairy Strong STAB damage Dark, Dragon
+Moonblast Fairy Strong Fairy-type STAB pressure Dark and Dragon Pokémon

 • Confusion + Future Sight

-• Focus Blast destroys:
+• Focus Blast can surprise counters like:

 • Metagross